yast/yast-storage-ng/src/examples/fake-devicegraphs-yaml-format.md

   - mac

 - partitions: Specifies an array of partitions to create.
-  Omit if no partitions shold be created.
+  Omit if no partitions should be created.

 ### partition